Auckland railway electrification

 The first public electric service was on 28 April 2014 on the Onehunga Line.
-Since July 2015, all services have been electric with the exception of Papakura to Pukekohe, which runs a diesel shuttle service, and Swanson to Waitakere, which runs a rail replacement bus service.

-Electrification from Papakura to Pukekohe has long been proposed, but in the interim, Auckland Council intended to buy from CAF 17 EMUs equipped with batteries (BEMU) that would have extended electric unit services to Pukekohe.
-In November 2017, shortly after the change of government at the 2017 general election, it was announced that the proposed BEMU order had been cancelled in preference for 15 further AM class units.
-The rationale for this became clear in late April 2018 when electrification between Papakura and Pukekohe was announced as part of the $28 billion Auckland Transport Alignment Project.
-The New Zealand Upgrade Programme announced on 30 January 2020 includes $371 million for Papakura to Pukekohe electrification.
+Electrification from Papakura to Pukekohe had long been proposed, but in the interim, Auckland Council intended to buy trains equipped with batteries (BEMU) that would have extended electric unit services to Pukekohe.
+This plan was abandoned following the 2017 general election.
+The New Zealand Upgrade Programme announced on 30 January 2020 included $371 million for Papakura to Pukekohe electrification.